-This Thai basil pork recipe is easy and slightly spicy and made with ground pork, fish sauce, soy sauce, garlic, shallots, Thai chiles, and basil.
+This Thai basil pork recipe is easy, slightly spicy, and made with ground pork, fish sauce, soy sauce, garlic, shallots, Thai chiles, and basil.
 A quick weeknight dinner that’s cheaper and better than takeout.

-Known in its native land as Pad Gkaprow Mu, Thai basil pork is a near constant on the table in its native country, whether at breakfast or dinner.
-Once you experience the slightly spicy, salty, sweet for yourself, and realize how easy it is to make, you’ll understand why it’s a classic.
-Originally published December 1, 2009.–Renee Schettler Rossi
+Known in its native land as Pad Gkaprow Mu, Thai basil pork is a near-constant on the table in its native country, whether at breakfast or dinner.
+Once you experience the slightly spicy, salty, and sweet, and realize how easy it is to make, you’ll understand why it’s a classic.–Renee Schettler

 - 6 cloves garlic minced (2 tablespoons)

 - 5 Asian shallots or 1/2 small onion, cut into thin slices (1/3 cup)

 - 1 1/2 pounds ground pork

 - 6 red Thai chile peppers seeded, if desired, and thinly sliced into rounds